bob体育平台官网

 图片 Skip to main content Skip to main navigation Skip to footer

-Conservation and Restauration
+Conservation and Restoration

 The programme offers three fields of study, which are distinguished by material-specific and technological characteristics: Wood, Stone, Mural Painting.
 The direct contact with the university's courses in architecture and urban planning, cultural work and civil engineering and the practical connection to the surrounding monuments, museums, buildings and works of art in the UNESCO World Heritage city of Potsdam, the state of Brandenburg and the capital city of Berlin form optimal framework conditions.

-Study Conservation and Restauration
+Study Conservation and Restoration

 Bachelor's Programme